 Mechanisms of hybrid breakdown

-Along with Zac Cheviron (University of Illinois), we’re in the initial stages of work focused on investigating the mechanistic basis of hybrid breakdown in birds.
+Scott Taylor (University of Colorado), Amber Rice (Lehigh University) and Zac Cheviron (University of Montana) and I have an NSF grant exploring how local adaptation among populations of species may influence the maintenance of reproductive isolation between species, focusing on chicakdees.
 We suspect that in some cases, hybrid individuals may suffer reductions in whole-organism metabolic performance as a result of mito-nuclear incompatibilities.
 These disruptions in energy metabolism may then have consequences for hybridization dynamics among avian hybrid zones given geographic variation in the intensity of selection on metabolic performance.

 [University of Wyoming] [Department of Zoology & Physiology] [UW Museum of Vertebrates]